analiteg/ABAP-Delivery-Costs-Estimation-App/README.md

 To solve points 1 and 2 of the task, we can use the geo data app www.geoapify.com.
 You have to register here and get a FREE API KEY.
 This service helps us to obtain a full client address with geo-coordinates (longitude and latitude) and build an optimal delivery route based on real geo data (city traffic, road rules, driving mode, and other parameters.).
 This service is similar to Google Maps, but from my point of view, it is cheaper and more suitable.

+To validate results (geo data, distance, and delivery routes) I use data (name and address) of 22 public schools in Belostok city (Poland), due to I live in this city and I cant estimate the precision of this data.